Annaly Capital's BV, Dividend And Valuation Compared To 18 mREIT Peers (Includes Q3 2017 Dividend Projection) - Part 2

 Let us start this analysis by first getting accustomed to the information provided in Table 4 below.
 This will be beneficial when comparing NLY to the eighteen mREIT peers within this analysis regarding quarterly dividend per share rates and yield percentages.

-Table 4 –Dividend Per Share Rates and Yield Percentages
+Table 4 – Dividend Per Share Rates and Yield Percentages

 (Source: Table created entirely by myself, obtaining historical stock prices from NASDAQ and each company’s dividend per share rates from the SEC’s EDGAR Database)